-Tegoprubart is an early-product candidate, and the side effect profile in humans has not been fully established.
+AT-1501 is an early-product candidate, and the side effect profile in humans has not been fully established.
 Currently unknown, drug-related side effects may be identified through ongoing and future clinical trials and, as such, these possible drug-related side effects could affect patient recruitment, the ability of enrolled subjects to complete the trial, or result in potential product liability claims.

-Although we have raised significant capital, we will require additional funding to be able to complete the development of our lead drug candidate and identify and develop new product candidates.
+Although we have raised significant capital, we will require additional funding to be able to complete the development of our lead drug candidate.
 If we are unable to raise capital when needed, we may be forced to significantly alter our business strategy, substantially curtail our current operations, or liquidate and cease operations altogether.

-We expect our expenses to increase in parallel with our ongoing activities, particularly as we incur expenses relating to the exploration of strategic options intended to maximize stockholder value, seek to identify new clinical candidates and potentially seek to partner, out-license or otherwise monetize our drug candidates.
+We expect our expenses to increase in parallel with our ongoing activities, particularly as we incur expenses relating to the exploration of strategic options intended to maximize shareholder value, seek to identify new clinical candidates and potentially seek to partner, out-license or otherwise monetize our drug candidates.
 If we are unable to raise capital when needed or on attractive terms, we may be forced to significantly alter our business strategy, substantially curtail our current operations, or liquidate and cease operations altogether.
-For example, we are currently unable to continue our clinical development of tegoprubart for people with ALS without additional financing, and we can provide no assurances that we will be able to obtain financing on acceptable terms or at all.
 Our funding needs may fluctuate significantly based on a number of factors, such as:

-- the scope, progress, results and costs of formulation development and manufacture of drug product to support nonclinical and clinical development of our product candidates; - the extent to which we enter into additional collaboration arrangements regarding product discovery or development, or acquire or in-license products or technologies; - our ability to establish additional collaborations with favorable terms, if at all; - the costs, timing, and outcome of regulatory review of our product candidates;

-- the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the scope, progress, results and costs of formulation development and manufacture of drug product to support nonclinical and clinical development of our product candidates; - the extent to which we enter into additional collaboration arrangements regarding product discovery or development, or acquire or in-license products or technologies; - our ability to establish additional collaborations with favorable terms, if at all; - the costs, timing, and outcome of regulatory review of our product candidates; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - · revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.

 Identifying potential product candidates and conducting formulation development, nonclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for several years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Even if we generate positive clinical data, additional financing may not be available to us on acceptable terms, or at all.
 If we are unable to raise sufficient capital to fund our planned operations, we may be forced to significantly alter our business strategy, substantially curtail our current operations, or liquidate and cease operations altogether.